Covid: Nurses who died probably caught virus at work

 "On the balance of probabilities, exposure more likely happened at work and infection happened as a result of that exposure," Mr Hughes told the inquest at Pontypridd Coroner's Court.

+The family of Mr Roberts had argued for a conclusion of death by industrial disease, while the health board had made the case for ruling both deaths were from natural causes.

+Mr Roberts retired in 2015 after working in the NHS for more than 40 years, but returned to work casual ward shifts.

-Retired nurse Mr Roberts, who worked casual ward shifts, told colleagues he did not want to work on a Covid ward at University Hospital of Wales in Cardiff.
+He told colleagues he did not want to work on a Covid ward at University Hospital of Wales in Cardiff because of his age and due to him living with diabetes.

-This was because the 65-year-old, from Aberdare, Rhondda Cynon Taf, cared for his grandson and had diabetes.
+He also cared for his grandson and told a colleague Jodie Davies he could not risk it.

+He was working 12-hour shifts in Cardiff in the days leading up to March 25 when he fell ill - two days after the UK announced its first lockdown.

+Ms David, 63, had pre-diabetes but was in otherwise good health and died from complications such as an ischemic bowel, arising from Covid-19, the inquest found.

+Coroner Mr Hughes said: "It is more likely than not that she (Ms David) was exposed to the Covid-19 virus at work, was infected as a consequence, and died due to complications of acquiring the disease."

-The inquest was told when Mr Roberts and Ms David, 63, caught Covid, ward nurses in the Cardiff and Vale University Health Board only used PPE while directly treating patients.
+The inquest was told when Mr Roberts and Ms David caught Covid, ward nurses in the Cardiff and Vale University Health Board only used PPE while directly treating patients.

-The court also heard also shift handovers took place in small cubicles where people did not wear masks.
+It also heard also shift handovers took place in small cubicles where people did not wear masks.
+At the time, patients were also not routinely swabbed for Covid.

+Helen Whyley, director of the Royal College of Nursing in Wales, said in a statement after the inquest: "We were very concerned about the lack of personal protective equipment (PPE) and guidance on its use, in healthcare settings in Wales during the Covid-19 pandemic."

+She said union members were concerned about the lack of PPE in a survey of May 2020.

+The coroner, Mr Hughes, concluded that Mr Roberts died from Covid-19 and that his type 2 diabetes had contributed to his death.

-Mr Hughes concluded Mr Roberts and Ms David, who lived in hospital accommodation, concluded that they both died as a result of industrial disease.
+He concluded Mr Roberts and Ms David, who lived in hospital accommodation, both died as a result of industrial disease.